 The following standards are intended to be guidelines for development and habitat preservation, based upon best available information at the time these standards were prepared.
 The standards apply to parcels primarily in Zones 20 and 21 shown on Exhibit A in the HMP Addendum #2 and that are located within the biological core and linkage areas designated in the MHCP, and are in addition to the applicable standards contained in Policy 3-1 and the HMP.
 The standards are intended to direct development to existing disturbed areas to the maximum extent feasible, limit impacts to native vegetation and establish viable core and linkage areas as delineated in the HMP.
 In general, each property shall be allowed to develop at least 25% of the site with appropriate mitigation as specified in Policies 3-1.9 through 3-1.12.
-When individual properties are proposed for rezoning or development, detailed biological information will be required to determine whether the proposal is consistent with Policy 3-1 and the appropriate locations of development and preservation areas.
+When individual properties are proposed for rezoning or development, detailed biological information will be required to determine whether the proposal is consistent with Policy 3-1 and the standards below, based upon the actual type, location and condition of onsite resources, and the appropriate locations of development and preservation areas.